#Outfit Inspiration

 Video Call Dress Etiquette

-With remote work becoming prevalent, dressing for video calls requires a balance between professionalism and comfort:
+With remote work becoming prevalent, dressing for video calls is about balancing professionalism and comfort.

 • Observe what colleagues wear on video meetings.